hackclub/hackclub/workshops/beatmaker/README.md

 In this workshop, we are going to be creating a drum pad in less than 230 lines of code.

-_Preview of the Drum Pad we are going to be creating._
+_Preview of the Drum Pad we are going to be creating_

 ![Drum Pad Preview](https://cloud-ms6ubs6qu.vercel.app/0screencapture-drum-emmanuel39hanks-repl-co-2020-11-07-23_20_37.png)